vegaprotocol/specs/specs/0000-setting-fees-and-rewarding-mms.md

 ## Timing market fee changes

 Initially (before market opened) the maximum open interest is by definition zero (it's no possible to have a position on a market that's not opened yet).
 Hence by default the initial fee is the one supplied by the market maker who commited stake *first*.
 Once the market opens (opening auction starts) a clock starts ticking.
 We have a period over which we measure the maximum open interest to estimate liquidity demand.
-This is a network parameter as per [liquidity monitoring](????-liquidity-monitoring.md) spec.
-Every time this period elapses the market fee is re-evaluated.
-This is written with the assumption that this parameter is something between 24 hours and 7 days.
-If it's significantly longer then this doesn't really work so well.
-On the other hand I don't want to introduce more parameters for now... and we don't want to update fees continuously as this will create another source of unpredictability for users.
+This is a network parameter `t_liquidity_window`.
+The fee is continuosly re-evalueated using the mechanism above.

 ## Calculating market value estimate